vercel/next.js/errors/sharp-missing-in-production.md

 #### Why This Error Occurred

 The `next/image` component's default loader uses [`squoosh`](https://www.npmjs.com/package/@squoosh/lib) because it is quick to install and suitable for a development environment.
-For a production environment using `next start`, it is strongly recommended that you install [`sharp`](https://www.npmjs.com/package/sharp) by running `yarn add sharp` in your project directory.
+For a production environment using `next start`, it is strongly recommended you install [`sharp`](https://www.npmjs.com/package/sharp) by running `yarn add sharp` in your project directory.

 You are seeing this error because Image Optimization in production mode (`next start`) was detected.